Today is an excellent day to learn about the health benefits of rosemary.

 There is a study that shows rosemary is able to reduce colon tissue lesions and colitis.

-Because of this, you’re reducing your risk of having different gut diseases like colitis and irritable bowel syndrome.
+Because of this effect of rosemary, you’re reducing your risk of having different gut diseases like colitis and irritable bowel syndrome.

 5. Rosemary May Keep Your Skin Healthy

-The antioxidants in rosemary essential oils have powerful anti-aging effects that also aid in healing blemishes and adding a natural glow to your skin.
+The antioxidants in rosemary essential oils have strong anti-aging effects and also help heal blemishes and give your skin a natural glow.

 If you combine rosemary extracts with citrus supplements, it can even fight skin damage caused by UV light.